cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

             [[[remote]]]
                host = my_supercomputer

-   Read this section if your workflows jobs run on a remote computer or if you see the following warning on running ``cylc validate``:
+   Read this section if your workflow's jobs run on a remote computer or if you see the following warning on running ``cylc validate``:

    .. code-block::